ajai-cr7/prep/LLD/README.md

 (Useful in Machine Coding round where i can run application in local and see demo and coding)

 - https://www.educative.io/courses/grokking-the-low-level-design-interview-using-ood-principles

 (Buying the course during black friday sale!)

+(Its structured and also thought it has 25+ Problems which will fill my current knowledge gap!
+Should take notes here and Revise!)
+(It also has UML diagrams)